asochowski/water-usage-analytics/README.md

 This tool was made for a research position I held during my freshman year.

 **To do list:**
-- ~~Add functionality to import custom data~~
+- ~~Add functionality to import custom data.~~
-- Make an executable file to easily open the application
+- Make an executable file to easily open the application.
+- Variable number of sensors support.
-- Fix performance issues
+- Fix performance issues.